 The University’s first Homecoming Weekend was held October 31, 1953 and featured a soccer game, punch party, and a dance.

 Every fall since then, the UAlbany campus becomes a hub of activity during Homecoming/Family Weekend each October.
-Recent activities include exhibits, walking and bus tours, the World Within Reach Speaker Series, athletic events, class reunions, and much, much more.
+Recent activities include exhibits, walking and bus tours, athletic events, class reunions, and much, much more.
 Be sure to bring your grill, cooler, and chairs and join the rest of the UAlbany community before the Saturday football game at the Homecoming Touchdown Tailgate.

 Relay for Life:

 The American Cancer Society’s trademark event, Students of Albany Against Cancer hosts this overnight fundraising walk-a-thon which includes ceremonies to honor loved ones lost to and survivors of cancer.
 In its sixth year, attendance at the Relay for Life has grown exponentially from year to year, as has its fundraising bottom line, having raised over $100,000 recently.

 This dramatic candle-lit ceremony is a time for graduates to reflect upon their experience at the University as they are welcomed into the alumni community.
 The program includes remarks from graduating seniors and a screening of the popular Senior Video, and culminates with a spectacular fireworks display.
 Graduating seniors are encouraged to invite family, friends, and professors to join them at this celebration.
 Academic regalia is not required.